datopian/playbook/user-stories/README.md

 This individual representative is the contact point for the team.
 The one who's there for the team to help them deliver the right thing.
 More specifically this individual:

-* Creates initial user stories (and drives creation of other user stories)
+- Creates initial user stories (and drives creation of other user stories).
-* Helps the team prioritise requirements (user stories)
+- Helps the team prioritise requirements (user stories).
-* Accepts stories (or rejects) when the team delivers
+- Accepts stories (or rejects) when the team delivers.
-* Is available to answer any questions the team might have
+- Is available to answer any questions the team might have.

 So the representative's role is to provide the implementers with enough domain knowledge to proceed and deliver the right thing.
 This individual should not have any say in *how* the core team will implement it.
 That's why the team was hired/tasked with delivering it, because they *know* how to do it.
 That's also why user stories do *not* focus on the *how*.